Work your way up the analytics ladder

 - How do companies use analytics?
 Present a case study of a large company using analytics successfully.

 - How do I automatically combine data from separate sources?
-Design a step-by-step procedure for solving a problem and then code it using the open-source Python or R environment.
+Design a step-by-step procedure for solving a problem and then code it using the open source R environment.

 - How can I download real estate data?
-Use advanced Python/R features that extract data from websites.
+Use R features that extract data from websites.

-- How can I use Python/R to do some basic artificial intelligence and machine learning?
+- How can I use R to do some basic artificial intelligence and machine learning?

 - How can I collect, manage, and analyze social interactions among actors?
 Actors are individuals, organizations, or other collectives.